 A unique feature of the MSI summer undergraduate research program is a weekly seminar series for the undergraduate interns.
 The format of these weekly seminars is a casual discussion, organized by MSI Coordinator Carolina Cruz-Vinaccia and MSI postdocs, with immense help from various other MSI members.
 Discussion topics centre primarily around professional development, such as 'how to give effective talks', ‘how to write scientific papers’, 'applying to graduate school', and ‘pursuing non-academic careers’.
-We also emphasize non-academic topics that impact researchers, such as dealing with frustration, how to tackle impostor syndrome, and a workshop on diversity and inclusion in STEM (co-led by the McGill’s Women in Physics Committee).
+We also emphasize non-academic topics that impact researchers, such as dealing with frustration, how to tackle impostor syndrome, and equity and inclusion in STEM.

 The primary goal of this weekly seminar series is to provide guidance and mentorship for students at the earliest stage of their research careers, when they often feel lost and isolated in their work.
 However, an important secondary benefit of these weekly lunch seminars is to foster a sense of community amongst the undergraduate summer researchers, and ensure that they become familiar with their peers.